frankchenqu/frankchenqu.github.io/_pages/members.md

 **2006**   The first prize winner of the Research and Innovation Scholarship, Zhejiang University

-**2006**   The first prize winner of the 2nd “ESTEVE-CUP” Chemical Experiment Competition, Zhejiang, China
+**2006**   The first prize winner of the 2nd “ESTEVE-CUP” Provnicial Chemical Experiment Competition, Zhejiang, China

 **2005**   The third prize winner of the National Science Base Scholarship, Zhejiang University